 The Riddoch Art Gallery design shop promotes locally made products.
 The shop offers an array of hand-crafted items, including jewellery, summer scarves, limestone sculptures, and paintings — all of which will make great gifts or gorgeous reminders of your visit to Mount Gambier.

 A 15-minute drive south from the city will bring you to the sublime Little Blue Lake.
 It’s a popular swimming hole, complete with a floating pontoon.
 If you really want to get amongst it and immerse yourself (literally) in the Limestone Coast’s underwater world, there are more than 50 sinkholes in the region that contain water.
 Kilsby Sinkhole is renowned for its natural beauty, and snorkelling tours are available.

 Do you have any suggestions to add to our list of the best things to do in Mount Gambier?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Ockert le Roux.
+Cover image: Ockert le Roux.
 Additional images: Bigstock